mhooten/mhooten.github.io/_pages/about.md

   - /about.html
 ---

+* New paper accepted at Frontiers:

+Eisaguirre, J.M., P.J.
+Williams, X. Lu, M.L.
+Kissling, P.A.
+Schuette, B.P.
+Weitzman, W.S.
+Beatty, G.G.
+Esslinger, J.N.
+Womble, and M.B.
+Hooten.
+(In Press).
+Informing management of recovering predators and their prey with ecological diffusion models.
+Frontiers in Ecology and the Environment.

 * New paper on record linkage for abundance estimation using aerial surveys:

 Lu, X., M.B.
 Hooten, A. Kaplan, J.N.
 Womble, and M.R.
 Bower.
 (2022).
 Improving wildlife population inference from aerial imagery data through entity resolution.
 Journal of Agricultural, Biological, and Environmental Statistics, 27: 364-381.